Credit and Debt Management Courses

 Indeed, a recent study commissioned by PayPal and QuickBooks Intuit, found that Australian small businesses are owed a collective $26 million in unpaid invoices.
 That’s roughly $13,200 owed to each business at any given time, for which business owners will spend an average of 12 days chasing each year.

-Perhaps 12 days out of 365 doesn’t seem like much time spent chasing invoices, but look at it this way: The ACCC estimates that nearly three-quarters of all business invoices are paid late, while recent figures released in Dun & Bradstreet’s quarterly Trade Payments Analysis report found that businesses wait an average of 44.9 days for payment, with businesses in the ACT, NSW and WA waiting the longest: between 46 and 50.4 days.
+The ACCC estimates that nearly three-quarters of all business invoices are paid late, while recent figures released in Dun & Bradstreet’s quarterly Trade Payments Analysis report found that businesses wait an average of 44.9 days for payment, with businesses in the ACT, NSW and WA waiting the longest: between 46 and 50.4 days.

 Credit and Debt Management: From New Clients to Regular Clients